jaymcgavren/presentations/go/phillyete/2019/slides.md

 ## "panic" should not be used like an exception

-Aside from that, panic is used only to indicate "impossible" situations:
+Generally, `panic` should be used only to indicate "impossible" situations:

 ``` go
 func awardPrize() {